 Websites that are responsive tend to load faster on all devices, but especially on smartphones and tablets.
-Thanks to responsive images and fluid grids, it takes significantly less time for a page to load, which has a direct impact on the duration of your user’s visit.
-According to research, 53% of mobile visitors will abandon a site if pages take longer than three seconds to load.
-The same research shows that websites that load fast benefit from more time spent on site as well as improved conversion rates.
-This speaks volumes about responsive web design importance.
+Thanks to Responsive Images And Fluid Grids, it takes significantly less time for a page to load, which has a direct impact on the duration of your user’s visit.
+According to research, 53% of Mobile Website Visitors will abandon a site if pages take longer than three seconds to load.
+The same research shows that websites that load fast benefit from more time spent on-site as well as Improved Conversion Rates.
+This speaks volumes about responsive web design's importance.

 8. Lower Bounce Rates

-Bounce rate signifies the percentage of visitors to a particular website who navigate away from the site after seeing a single page only.
-As we’ve mentioned above, a responsive website means visitors will stay on your site longer which reduces your bounce rate.
+The bounce rate signifies the percentage of visitors to a particular website who navigate away from the site after seeing a single page only.
+As we’ve mentioned above, a Responsive Website means visitors will stay on your site longer which reduces your Website Bounce Rate.
 Visitors will be more inclined to click through and read other pages on your site and explore everything you've got to offer.

 9. Higher Conversion Rates

-More time on your site and lower bounce rate are good first steps to improving your visitor’s user experience and building trust.
-That improved user experience and trust lead to better conversion rates, whether conversion means signing up for your newsletter, making a purchase or booking a call.
-Consider for a moment that average smartphone conversion rates are up by 64% compared to desktop and it’s easy to see why a responsive website is a must.
+More time on your site and a lower bounce rate are good first steps to improving your visitor’s user experience and building trust.
+That Improved User Experience and trust lead to better conversion rates and it is because of Conversion Rate Optimization, whether conversion means signing up for your newsletter, making a purchase, or booking a call.
+Consider for a moment that average Smartphone Conversion Rates are up by 64% compared to desktop and it’s easy to see why a responsive website is a must.

 10. Better SEO